Life Is Feudal: Life is Feudal: Your Own

-In Life is Feudal: Your Own, the player is given an open ended starting point on a 9 square kilometers map, from which they must gather necessary resources to survive.
-Mechanics such as hunger, wild animals and player vs. player combat are the most immediate threats to players, encouraging co-operation with other nearby players in order to gain an advantage.
-Players can also build structures, weapons and armour, as well as breeding a variety of animals.
+In Life is Feudal: Your Own, the player is randomly placed on a 9 square kilometer map and must gather necessary resources to survive.
+Hunger, wild animals and combat with other players present the main source of challenge, and the game's design encourages co-operation.
+Players can also build structures and terraform land as part of a persistent world.

-Life is Feudal: Your Own allows up to 64 players to join a private or public hosted server, with a variety of configurable options, many of which can be fine-tuned in the game's hosting interface.
-An executable to run a dedicated server is also offered.
-Recent updates to LIF:YO have made the gameplay an almost mirror copy of the MMO, where it once operated like two completely different entities.
-This has given the opportunity for players to switch back and forth between the two platforms without having to relearn the mechanics entirely.
-However, some strife has arisen due to the implementation of "regional" resource requirements for end game buildings, armor, etc. For LIF:YO players, it is now imperative to work as a team or trade with others in order to utilize the full skill and tech tree options.
+Life is Feudal: Your Own allows up to 64 players to play together on a private or public hosted server.

 Life is Feudal: MMO

 Life is Feudal: MMO was a multiplayer sandbox RPG with survival aspects.
 Described as a "real life Medieval simulator MMO", the game featured a 21 km x 21 km world inspired by the cold regions of Northern Europe.
 Life is Feudal: MMO took place in a realistic feudal setting where players worked their way up from scavenging for materials and shelter to becoming a leader of a guild.
-The game featured a crafting system, building features, and terraforming across the map - meaning players could build their own house and town anywhere in the world.
+The game included a crafting system, building features, and terraforming across the map, meaning players could construct their own house and town anywhere in the world.

 The game premiered in 2017 and shut down in January 2021.

-Aftermath of LIF: MMO Shutdown 2021

-Since the shutdown of the MMO, all further updates and progress have ceased.
-No word from BitBox LTD and since then, their company website has gone offline.
-The LIF Website is still active, but there have been no responses from developers to anyone for some time.
-Recently, more and more have changed their position involving the game on the Steam Community, as the LIF:YO has become further unstable, with no recent patches in sight.
-Between many glaring bugs and an ever increasing toxic community, it is unlikely any further development will be seen in the future.
+It was relaunched in 2023 by a new studio.